 “I’m the Doctor.”

 “It’s all I have.”

 This might also be one of the reasons for the success of the show, because it has always reinvented itself with a new cast.
-The incumbent Doctor is the Twelfth Doctor, played by actor Peter Capaldi, who can look back on a line of famous predecessors, such as
+The incumbent Doctor is the Thirteenth Doctor, played by actress Jodie Whittaker, who can look back on a line of famous predecessors, such as

 - William Hartnell (1963–66)

 - Patrick Troughton (1966–69)

 - Jon Pertwee (1970–74)

 In addition to the above-listed actors, others have played versions of the Doctor for the duration of particular storylines.
 Most notably among them Golden Globe and BAFTA award winner John Hurt.